EN-Brain-Imaging-of-Tumours/workshop/content/index.md

 We can offer four travel grants of 300 USD **to students and early career researchers**.
 Diversity and quality of the contribution will be the selection criteria.
 The money will be refunded to the grantee after the workshop.
 If you request a travel grant, please specify it in your email.

 # Program

-Complete program TBA (please consider contributing to it!).

-Tentative schedule

 **09.00** - Cyril Pernet and Daniele Marinazzo - *Opening*